-&lt;sup>14 Text moved to Article 12(1a).
+$[\]overline{\text{Text moved to Article 12(1a).}}$

-- 2. Member States shall ensure that media service providers report, on an annual basis, to the national regulatory authorities or bodies on the implementation of the measures referred to in paragraph 1. - 3.
-Where feasible, Member States shall ensure that emergency information, including public communications and announcements in natural disaster situations, which is made public through audiovisual media services, is provided in a manner which is accessible to persons with a visual or hearing disability.
+- 1. Member States shall ensure that media service providers under their jurisdiction develop appropriate and proportionate measures to enable their services to be made progressively accessible to people with a visual or hearing disability. - 2.
+Member States shall ensure that media service providers report, on a regular basis, to the national regulatory authorities or bodies on the implementation of the measures referred to in paragraph 1.28 - 3. [...]
+Member States shall ensure that emergency information, including public communications and announcements in natural disaster situations, which is made public through audiovisual media services, is provided in a manner which is accessible to people with a visual or hearing disability29.